,

 Land Transaction Tax rates – how much is stamp duty in Wales?

-Here’s an overview of the LTT rates for buyers of second properties and buyers of a main residence.
-These rates and thresholds have been in place since 10 October 2022.
+Here’s an overview of the LTT rates for buyers of second properties.

 Higher Welsh Land Transaction Tax rates